These are some of the more common issues we get emails and calls about.

 You either likely have bad RCA cables

 connectors are bad or ‘cold'.
-Replacing the cables (preferably by
+Methodically moving the

 somewhat higher quality versions this time) or re-flowing the solder